tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_PrepareWhatsNew.md

 ### Enhancements

-This section contains minor updates (often described in a JIRA issue type of Improvement).
+This section contains minor updates (often described in a JIRA issue type of Story).

 If a component has multiple enhancements, use a bulleted list.
-If there is only one new feature, do not use a bulleted list.
+If there is only one enhancement, do not use a bulleted list.

 Each new enhancement contains a link to the help topic(s) that describe it.